Best Guitar String Lubricant Cleaner And Alternatives (2023)

 Olive oil may seem a viable alternative to professional string lubricant; it’s an oil, after all and, like string lubricant, feels slick to the touch.
 In fact, olive oil might make an okay lubricant for guitar strings, if it wasn’t an organic substance liable to spoiling.

 After a short time, olive oil will begin to congeal and form clumps on your guitar strings.
 Any lubricant effects diminish rapidly, and the oil will even begin to smell rancid as it spoils.
-In the final tally, you should avoid putting olive oil–or any plant-based oils–anywhere near you; petroleum based oils are far preferable.

 Mineral Oil